SAV (Super Abundant Vacancies) was first conceptualized by the pionneer work of Yuh Fukai in 1993 (with M-H systems

 of state (rending the initial widely-known-state as being metastable

-as Yuh Fukai suggested) or are the results be explained by a collection of artifacts ?
+as Yuh Fukai suggested) or are the results be explained by a collection of artefacts ?

-be frank, the "artifacts" possibility is hard to swallow (to us)
+be frank, the "artefacts" possibility is hard to swallow (to us)

 just because many various techniques were/are used to evidence SAVs with many other M-H systems,

-Pd-H(D) are quasi unknown (I think it is honest to state it) ; ibid with the kinetics ; and only a
+Pd-H(D) is not clear ; ibid with the kinetics ; and only a

-very few structural investigations have been made on Pd-H(D) SAVs ; so that it is maybe
+few structural investigations have been made on Pd-H(D) SAVs (and neutron diffraction still misses) ; so that it is maybe

 not so surprising that Pd-H(D) SAVs are not always observed (and controlled).
 Besides, there are various kind of Pd-H SAV phases and their T-P stability domains are quasi unknown.